 This “secret” weapon is usually the reason tourists fall in love with Nepal.

-Quite simply the best thing about Nepal are the people of Nepal themselves.
+Quite simply the best thing about Nepal is the people of Nepal themselves.

 There is no doubt that the people of Nepal are amongst the most welcoming, honest and friendly people you would ever wish to meet.A happy, friendly smile from a local usually does it for me in the heart melting department….and I know I’m not alone on this one.